 The proposition describes three states of violence.
-When Z is below Z^{I} , no conflict erupts, as both incumbent and opposition accept the (probabilistic) peaceful allocation of power, where the opposition takes over with probability $\gamma(0,0;\xi)$.
-When $Z \in [Z^{I}, Z^{O}]$, the government invests in violence to increase its survival probability, but the opposition does not invest in conflict.
+When Z is below Z^I , no conflict erupts, as both incumbent and opposition accept the (probabilistic) peaceful allocation of power, where the opposition takes over with probability $\gamma(0,0;\xi)$.
+When $Z \in [Z^I,Z^O]$, the government invests in violence to increase its survival probability, but the opposition does not invest in conflict.
 It is natural to label this case government repression.
-Finally, when $Z > Z^{O}$, the opposition mounts an insurgency, which is met with force by the incumbent group, and we have civil war.
+Finally, when $Z > Z^O$, the opposition mounts an insurgency, which is met with force by the incumbent group, and we have civil war.

-Our results have some striking empirical implications, when the logic of political violence is expressed as a function of latent variable Z. More precisely, our theory predicts an ordering in Z of the three violence states: peace, repression, and civil war.6 The existing literatures on political violence has studied repression and civil war as separate phenomena.7 Our approach provides a means of thinking about their common roots.
+Our results have some striking empirical implications, when the logic of political violence is expressed as a function of the latent variable Z. More precisely, our theory predicts an ordering in Z of the three violence states: peace, repression, and civil war.12 The existing literatures on political violence has studied repression and civil war as separate phenomena.13 Our model provides a means of thinking about their common roots.

-Four empirical corollaries to Propositions 1 and 2 are worth bringing out.
-First, higher wages, $\omega(\pi_1)$, reduce the likelihood that an economy will experience political violence, i.e., be in repression or civil war, unless political institutions are consensual (θ close to $\frac{1}{2}$) or the demand for public goods is very high (φ close to 1).
-This is because the opportunity cost of fighting becomes higher.
-Second, higher natural resource rents, or other exogenous forms of income such as aid increase the likelihood that an economy will be in repression or civil war, unless political institutions are consensual or the demand for public goods is very high.
-This is because the redistributive prize becomes Z is higher.
-Third, higher expected spending on common interest public goods, induced by higher value of φ decreases the likelihood that an economy will be in repression or civil war, unless political institutions are consensual or the demand for public goods is very high.
-This is because Zis negatively related to φ .
-Fourth, political institutions with more checks and balances (more minority representation) leading to a higher value of θ , decrease the likelihood of observing repression or civil war (in the range of θ for which the equilibrium is not necessarily peaceful).
+Four empirical corollaries to Proposition 2 are worth noting in the case where political institutions are not cohesive and/or φ is far enough from one so that political violence is a possibility, i.e. the case where Proposition 1 does not apply.
+First, higher wages, $\omega(\pi_1)$, reduce the likelihood that an economy will experience either repression or civil war since an increase in the wage increases the opportunity cost of fighting.
+Second, higher natural resource rents, or other exogenous forms of income such as aid increase the likelihood that an economy will be in repression or civil war.
+Formally, this is because Z is higher.
+Third, higher expected spending on common interest public goods, due to higher φ decreases the likelihood that an economy will be in repression or civil war.
+This is because Z is lower when this is the case.
+Fourth, political institutions with more checks and balances (more minority representation) leading to a higher value of θ , decrease the likelihood of observing repression or civil war.